 One reason for these restraints is so that we can focus on the goal of the day: To connect with God, regret our mistakes, and regain clarity on our lives.
 All yearlong we are distracted by the physical pleasures of the world.
 On Yom Kippur, we take away those physical impediments so that we are forced to focus directly on our lives.
 We can’t hide behind a good latte or a new pair of shoes.
 We see life for what it is – a chance to serve God and do good.
 We remember that God is present in all ways and at all times, and we remember to seek Him out.

-During this week, let’s focus on God and let our physical nature take a back seat.
+During this week, let’s focus on God and let physicality take a back seat.
 Consider how we can reveal more godliness in our lives and live a life that fills our souls.

 With prayers for shalom, peace,